Dandan3455/CPS406/README.md

 Javascript

 Setting up:
 This is for localy hosting server on your own computer.
-The local hosting is nessesary for the form page to work properly, just launching the html page will not include all functionality.
+It is ideal to launch it with node.js, but it is currently possible to directly opening up the html file without losing any functionality (except for saving/syncing data across sessions, which you need the server) as of 25 March 2025.
 1. Make sure you have node.js installed, if not, install it on this website https://nodejs.org/en/download.
 2. open termianl and navigate to root directory of the projet
 3. run "npm install"